axelvaldez/radical-companies/_posts/book-3/2023-06-30-introduction.markdown

    <li>In prison you end in a fight and you are maimed or killed or vice versa.
 Either way, it is definitely a <em>force majeure</em>.</li>
   </ul>
  <p>Force is ever present in out <span class='_paradigm'>Fiat</span> system.
 It goes from a frown to the electric chair.
 Withholding a prize because you did not said or did what was expected of you is a form of force.
 Getting passed over for a raise or promotion is a form of force.
 Firing you or the more euphemistic &ldquo;laying you off&rdquo; is a form of force.
 Raising you rent so your only option is to leave is a form of force.
 We are surrounded by a system that runs on force.</p>
- <p>Motivation is another form of force. <span class='_quotespan'>Do this and you'll get the reward.</span> Realize that that is coming from somebody else.
+ <p>Motivation is another form of force. <span class='_quotespan'>Do this and you&rsquo;ll get the reward.</span> Realize that that is coming from somebody else.
 You are &ldquo;motivated&rdquo; to do what somebody else wants.
 You may want to do something else but you have to do what is specified by someone else to get the reward.
 That is force.</p>
  <p>---</p>
  <p>In an alternative to the <span class='_paradigm'>Fiat</span> system there is no you-have-do-it-or-else force.
 The myth is that without <span class='_paradigm'>Fiat</span> force we would never do anything of significance, we would never do anything bigger than ourselves.
 And is a myth because we managed to survive as a species.
 We invented agriculture.
 Agriculture spread to all corners of the earth.
 We managed to do all that and more without anybody telling how to do it.<p>
  <p>Then came the people who took things by force, because they had nothing to trade but force.
 And then came money, coinage which allowed them to trade the wealth that the rest of us created.
 And slowly by surely the Fiat system took shape with us in it.
 And we believe the stories that came up to support it; a top supernatural being, paradise, Eve and the bad apple, and eating shellfish as an abomination.
 And we believe these Iron age stories to these days.
 Including the stories about work and how that elevates above the crowd, definitely above the people from the edge.</p>